-Existing commercial, industrial and institutional buildings with a peak demand over 100 kW for any of the preceding twelve months are eligible to participate including hotels and casinos, large office buildings, multi-family buildings, supermarkets, manufacturing facilities, schools, shopping malls and restaurants.
-Buildings that fall into the following five customer classes are not required to meet the 100 kW demand in order to participate in the program: hospitals, public colleges and universities, 501(c)(3) non-profits, affordable multifamily housing, and local governmental entities.
+Existing commercial, industrial and institutional buildings with a peak demand over 200 kW for any of the preceding twelve months are eligible to participate including hotels and casinos, large office buildings, supermarkets, manufacturing facilities schools, shopping malls and restaurants.
+Additionally, select multifamily buildings with a peak demand over 100kW are also eligible.
 Your energy reduction plan must define a comprehensive package of measures capable of reducing the existing energy consumption of your building by 15% or more.

-Exceptions to the 15% threshold requirement may be made for certain industrial, manufacturing, water treatment and datacenter building types whose annual energy consumption is heavily weighted on process loads.
-Details are available in the high energy intensity section of the FAQ page.
+Exceptions to the 15% threshold requirement may be made for certain industrial, manufacturing, water treatment, hospital, and datacenter building types whose annual energy consumption is heavily weighted on process loads.
+Details are available in the high energy intensity customers section of the FAQ page.

 ENERGY STAR Portfolio Manager